nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/GETTING_STARTED_WINDOWS.md

     > Ubuntu will begin to install and you'll be asked to wait for a minute or two for the installation to complete.

 4. Once Ubuntu is done installing, you'll be prompted to create a new user (and its password).

-### Google Chrome

-[Google Chrome](https://www.google.com/chrome/browser/desktop/index.html) is the most popular browser for web developers because of the powerful tools it provides to test code, manipulate documents, and measure performance.

-### Visual Studio Code

-Visit the [Visual Studio Code](https://code.visualstudio.com/) website to download and install the code editor.
-This is the editor you will be using for the next 6 months.

 ### Node